 RAB Community Member positions shall be made known to the general public through the information network as soon as vacated.
 (See External Communications.)

-Operating Policy Adoption and Amendment
+Operating Procedures Adoption and Amendment

-Initial adoption of the Operating Policy shall require an affirmative vote of two-thirds of the full RAB.
-Amendment of the Operating Policy shall require similar affirmative vote no earlier than the next scheduled RAB meeting after the amendment is proposed.
+Initial adoption of the Operating Procedures shall require an affirmative vote of two-thirds of the full RAB.
+Amendment of the Operating Procedures shall require similar affirmative vote no earlier than the next scheduled RAB meeting after the amendment is proposed.